EndPointCorp/end-point-blog/2015/01/12/dbdpg-escaping-placeholders-with.html.md

 The popularity of using JSON and [JSONB](https://www.depesz.com/2014/03/25/waiting-for-9-4-introduce-jsonb-a-structured-format-for-storing-json/) within Postgres has forced a solution to the problem of question mark overload.
 JSON (as well as hstore) uses the question mark as an operator in its queries, and Perl DBI (esp.
 DBD::Pg) uses the question mark to indicate a placeholder.
 [Version 3.5.0 of DBD::Pg](http://search.cpan.org/dist/DBD-Pg/
 ) has solved this by allowing the use of a backslash character before the question mark, to indicate it is NOT a placeholder.
 We will see some code samples after establishing a little background.

 First, what are placeholders?
 They are special characters within a SQL statement that allow you to defer adding actual values until a later time.
 This has a number of advantages.
 First, it completely removes the need to worry about quoting your values.
 Second, it allows efficient re-use of queries.
 Third, it reduces network traffic as you do not need to send the entire query each time it is re-run.
 Fourth, it can allow for seamless translation of data types from Postgres to your client language and back again (for example, DBD::Pg translates easily between Perl arrays and Postgres arrays).
-There are three styles of placeholders supported by DBD::Pg—question marks, dollar-signs, and colon-names.
+There are three styles of placeholders supported by DBD::Pg—​question marks, dollar-signs, and colon-names.

 Next, what are Postgres operators?
 They are special symbols withing a SQL statement that perform some action using as inputs the strings to the left and right side of them.
 It sounds more complicated than it is.
 Take this query: